Frequently Asked Questions

 No. Any required business background courses can be taken while in the program.
 You will be notified of any possible business courses that are needed upon your acceptance into the program.

 Before joining our program, students should have experience in computer programming and in particular Web programming.
 Students should have knowledge and experience with (1) Java and (2) JSP and Servlets, PHP or .NET/J2EE.
 Knowledge of database connectivity via ODBC or JDBC is also recommended.
+This can be gained through formal coursework or via coursera, codeacademy, or other sites.

 Until we have received your complete application, we are not able to predict your chances of being admitted into the program.
 The selection committee will consider all parts of every application submitted, including the essays and letters of recommendation.
 We want the best students in our Master's program, but we do not have a maximum or minimum number of students that we accept each year.